-The previous actuarial investigation of the Scheme was carried out by Louise Campbell, FIAA, and was effective 30 June 2017.
-The results were set out in a report dated 27 November 2017.
+The actuarial investigation of the predecessor Plan was carried out by me, Louise Campbell, FIAA, and was effective 30 June 2020.
+The results were set out in a report dated 10 November 2020.
+As discussed above, the Local Super Sub-Plan was transferred to the Hostplus Superannuation Fund in 2022.

-The investigation found that the Scheme was in a satisfactory financial position at 30 June 2017.
-The report recommended that Employers contributed 6.3% of members' salaries to the Scheme.
-In addition, Employers make contributions of 3% of salaries to the Member's Statewide Super Account in Division 1 of the Plan in order to satisfy Superannuation Guarantee requirements for all members.
+The investigation found that the predecessor plan was in a satisfactory financial position at 30 June 2020.
+The report recommended that employers contributed 6.3% of members' salaries to the plan.
+In addition, employers make contributions of 3% of salaries to the Member's Superannuation Account in satisfaction of Superannuation Guarantee requirements for all members.

-We understand the Employers have been contributing in line with the recommended contribution strategy.
+We understand the employers have been contributing in line with the recommended contribution strategy.